AnshPradhan14/Age-and-Gender-Prediction/Sourcecode/README.md

-## From here you can dowload the pythone file for the model and to run the file you need to download required python libraries.**
+## From here you can dowload the python file for the model and to run the file you need to download required python libraries.**
 **Pre required libraries:**
 numpy
 pandas